MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 * [Authentication with service principals](java-sdk-identity-service-principal-auth.md)
 * [Authentication with user credentials](java-sdk-identity-user-auth.md)

-Once you've mastered authentication, consider looking into the [logging functionality](java-sdk-logging-overview.md) offered by the Azure SDK for Java.
+After you've mastered authentication, see [Configure logging in the Azure SDK for Java](java-sdk-logging-overview.md) for information on the logging functionality provided by the SDK.

 <!-- LINKS -->
 [azure_cli]: /cli/azure